-On the big screen she appears as supporting characters in "Frankie and Alice," starring Halle Berry and directed by Geoffrey Sax, "Lone Star," directed by John Sayles, and "Philadelphia," directed by Jonathan Demme.
+On the big screen she appears in "Frankie and Alice," starring Halle Berry and directed by Geoffrey Sax, "Lone Star," directed by John Sayles, and "Philadelphia," directed by Jonathan Demme.

 Broadway credits include Matron Mama Morton in "Chicago: the Musical," Gary Coleman in "Avenue Q," Dotty Moffett in "Caroline, or Change" and Flossie's Friend in "On the Town," the latter two directed by George C. Wolfe.
 Wilson portrayed Bonna Willis in "The Good Times are Killing Me," by Lynda Barry, at the Second Stage and Minetta Lane Theatres, which won her a Theatre World Award for Outstanding Debut Performance.
 She was in "Caroline, or Change" at the Public Theatre, "The Miracle Worker" at Charlotte Repertory Theatre, "Paper Moon: The Musical" at The Papermill Playhouse, "The Family of Mann" by Theresa Rebeck at the Second Stage Theatre, "Believing" for the Young Playwright's Festival at Playwrights Horizons, "Little Shop of Horrors" at the Falmouth Playhouse and the Shakespeare in the Park revival of "On the Town."

-Wilson serves as national spokesperson for the Cyclic Vomiting Syndrome Association (www.CVSAonline.org), and is Ambassador for CureMito, whose mission is to increase awareness and understanding of mitochondrial disease and its related functional disorders (www.curemito.org).
-She has also been spokesperson for Downy Touch of Comfort program.
+Wilson serves as national spokesperson for the Cyclic Vomiting Syndrome Association (www.CVSAonline.org) and speaks out for organizations like www.mitoaction.org whose mission is to increase awareness and understanding of mitochondrial disease and its related functional disorders.
 She manages the Sermoonjoy Scholarship Fund, which provides college scholarships to Theatre Department graduates from her high school, and the Sermoonjoy Fellowship Fund, which provides annual fellowships to mid-career actors.
 More philanthropic information can be found at www.sermoonjoy.org.

 HOMETOWN Houston, TX